-To eliminate this hassle, you can use the 2mm utility cord to prepare extensions.
-Simply pre-tie six or eight loops, or however many your tent requires.
-Close the loop using a hitch with a quick release knot.
-Each closed loop needs to be around 2–3 feet long (i.e., about 6 feet of cord each) to allow you to bury the stake at least a foot below the snow surface and a couple of feet away from the tent.
+To eliminate this hassle, you can use a 2mm utility cord to prepare guy line extensions.
+The corner loops on your tent are too short for winter camping.
+You need to add utility cord to reach the tent pegs buried in the snow.
+Simply pre-tie six or eight separate loops, or however many your tent requires.
+Close the loop using a hitch with a quick-release knot.
+Each of these closed loops needs to be around 2–3 feet long (i.e., about 6 feet of cord each) to allow you to bury the stake at least a foot below the snow surface and a couple of feet away from the tent.

-The key idea is to have the cord tied in a circle or loop so that it can then be attached with girth hitches to the stake straps on the tent and the actual tent stake.
+The key idea is to have the cord tied in a circle or loop so that it can then be attached with simple girth hitches to the main stake straps on the tent and the actual tent stake or peg.
 No tying at the campsite is required.
 Simple looping (girth hitches) is all you need to do.
 If your hands are cold or it is too windy to remove gloves, you’ll appreciate the speed and ease of this technique.

 If you do have to adjust the cord, use the pre-tied adjustable hitch.
-This release can come in handy when removing the stake in the morning when the snow if firmer from colder overnight temperatures.
-Release the hitch and use the cords to pull up each stake or dig them out with your snow shovel or ice ax if necessary.
+This release can come in handy when removing the peg in the morning when the snow if firmer from colder overnight temperatures.
+Release the hitch and use the cords to pull up each ped or dig them out with your snow shovel or ice ax if necessary.

-Most winter backpackers will recommend using an ice ax to dig a trench for the stake.
-In the early season when snow is softest and least compacted, ice axes are usually useless and you will not need to carry one.
+Most winter backpackers will recommend using an ice ax to dig a trench for the peg.
+In the early season when snow is softest and least compacted, ice axes are usually useless and you may not be carrying one.
 You will, however, need a snow shovel (necessary for avalanche rescue).
 Just shove the shovel blade deeply into the snow and pull it out.
-The shovel blade will leave a narrow trench perfect for the stake.
-Flip the shovel over and use the handle to push the stake (the stake is in the horizontal deadman position) to the bottom of the trench.
-Then stomp the snow down to pack it down firmly.
+The shovel blade will leave a narrow trench perfect for the reclining peg.
+Flip the shovel over and use the handle to push the peg (the peg is in the horizontal deadman position) to the bottom of the trench.
+Don’t use the shovel blade because this may cut the guy line.
+Then stomp the snow down to pack it firmly.
 If high winds are unlikely I don’t bury the stakes in a deadman position because it is often hard to dig them out in the morning when the snow is frozen solid.